 Take action, every single day to get better.
 Even if you think this is a tiny action and that it doesn’t matter if you do it.
 Do it because if everyone did it, the impact would be huge!

-Read books about zero waste and green living, like Zero Waste Home written by Bea Johnson.
+Read books about zero waste and green living, like Zero Waste Home by Bea Johnson or The Story of Stuff by Annie Leonard.
 Watch documentaries, and read magazines about the environment.

 Discover new places that remind you of the fact that our Earth is beautiful and that it needs protection.

-This will keep you motivated and will reduce your stress because you’ll see that not every corner of the planet is polluted, nor destroyed.
+This will keep you motivated and will reduce your stress because you’ll see that not every corner of the planet is polluted, or destroyed.

 On the contrary, there are so many places where nature is left untouched by humans.